 “I’m not good enough.”
 “I’m ugly.”
-These are phrases that have been said by girls and women to ourselves.
+These are phrases so many girls and women have said to ourselves.
 But what does it do for us?
 It tricks our brains into thinking there’s a reason for our unhappiness, our feelings of inadequacy.
 We tell ourselves these things because we want to be accepted, but the sad truth is that negative self-talk just reinforces these negative body image issues and low self-esteem.

 Keep scrolling to read more about developing a positive body image by using positive self-talk.